Introduction

 Understand Estimated Taxes and Their Importance

-Estimated levies are those essential contributions you make on income that doesn’t have withholding, like earnings from self-employment or profits from your business.
+Estimated taxes are those essential contributions you make on income that doesn’t have withholding, like earnings from self-employment or profits from your business.
 If you’re a small business owner, getting a grip on estimated taxes is super important.
-It helps you avoid those pesky underpayment penalties and keeps you on track with your tax responsibilities all year long.
-Typically, these payments are made quarterly, which raises the question of when are , and they are based on what you think your annual income will be.
+It helps you avoid those pesky underpayment penalties and keeps you on track with your finances all year long.
+Typically, these payments are made quarterly, which raises the question of when are estimated taxes due, and they are based on what you think your annual income will be.
 Sticking to this schedule can really help you manage your cash flow better, so you’re not hit with a big tax bill at the end of the year.
 And here’s a heads-up: if you expect to owe $1,000 or more in taxes for the year, you’ll need to make those estimated payments.
 Ignoring this can lead to penalties and interest charges that could seriously hurt your business’s financial health.

 Identify Q1 Estimated Tax Due Dates